Piano Sonata No. 3 (Brahms): Second movement

 Perhaps symbolizing the two beating hearts in this Andante are its two principal themes, one in A♭ major and the other in D♭ major, which alternate throughout the movement.
+The two themes are quoted below.

+Toward the end, the music subsides as if to conclude, but there follows a passage of new music, in slow triple time, starting ppp with soft pedal but ultimately building to a very powerful, ecstatic culmination.
+The theme employed is as follows.

-Like the second subject of the first movement's exposition, this movement exemplifies progressive tonality as it ends in D major rather than the key in which it began, A major.
+The movement concludes with one more mention of the first theme.
+It exemplifies progressive tonality as it ends in D♭ major rather than the key in which it began, A♭ major.

+This movement has attracted great admiration from pianists.
+In an interview, Nelson Goerner commented of the second theme: "This is incredibly beautiful, it’s just divine.
+It’s like the music floats and doesn’t touch the earth."
+Jannie Burdeti, in program notes, wrote that the movement "contains some of the most sublime music ever written."
+Claudio Arrau described the movement as ‘the greatest love music after Tristan, and the most erotic -- if you really let go, without any embarrassment.’

 Third movement

 The third movement, a scherzo and trio, begins in F minor with a musical quotation of the beginning of the finale of Felix Mendelssohn's Piano Trio No. 2, Op.
 66. In contrast to the tumult of the scherzo, the trio in D♭ major is calm and lyrical, and the accompanying bass too refers to Beethoven's "fate motif".
 Once the trio brings back the movement's opening material at its close, the scherzo is repeated in whole.

 Fourth movement

 The fourth movement is marked as an intermezzo and is given the title "Rückblick", literally "Remembrance".
 It begins with the initial theme of the second movement, but in the key of B♭ minor.
 Like the opening and third movements, the "fate motif" figures prominently throughout the intermezzo.